strimzi/proposals/06x-new-kafka-roller.md

 8. **Refine `MAYBE_RECONFIGURE_OR_RESTART` Nodes:**
    Describe Kafka configurations via Admin API:
-   - Nodes with dynamic config changes go to `RECONFIGURE`.
+   - Nodes with dynamic config changes are added to `RECONFIGURE` group.
-   - Nodes with non dynamic config changes, go to `RESTART`.
+   - Nodes with non dynamic config changes are added `RESTART` group.
-   - Nodes with no config changes go to `NOP`.
+   - Nodes with no config changes are added to `NOP` group.

 9. **Reconfigure Nodes:**
    Reconfigure nodes in the `RECONFIGURE` group:
-   - If `numReconfigAttempts` exceeds `maxReconfigAttempts`, add a restart reason and repeat from step 2.
+   - Check if `numReconfigAttempts` exceeds `maxReconfigAttempts`.
+If exceeded, add a restart reason and repeat from step 2.
+Otherwise, continue.
    - Send `incrementalAlterConfig` request, transition state to `UNKNOWN`, and increment `numReconfigAttempts`.
    - Wait for each node's state to transition to `READY` within `operationTimeoutMs`.
-If timeout is reached, repeat from step 2.
+If timeout is reached, repeat from step 2, otherwise continue.

 10. **Check for `NOT_READY` Nodes:**
    If `RESTART` group is empty and no nodes are `NOT_READY`, reconciliation is successful.
 Otherwise, wait for `NOT_READY` nodes' state to transition to `READY` within `operationTimeoutMs`.
 If timeout is reached, increment `numRetries` and repeat from step 2.
+Otherwise, continue.

-11. **Batch and Restart Nodes:**
+11. **Categorize and Batch Nodes:**
    Categorize and batch nodes for restart:
    - Ensure controllers are restarted sequentially in an order of pure controllers, mixed nodes and the active controller to maintain quorum.
    - Group broker nodes without common partitions for parallel restart to maintain availability.
    - If no safe nodes to restart, check `numRetries`.
-If exceeded, throw `UnrestartableNodesException`.Otherwise, increment `numRetries` and repeat from step 2.
+If exceeded, throw `UnrestartableNodesException`.
+Otherwise, increment `numRetries` and repeat from step 2.
 More on safety conditions below.

 12. **Restart Nodes in Parallel:**
    Restart broker nodes in the batch: